 Due process in criminal cases has many facets and nuances, and the ways in which defendants can be deprived of due process are numerous.
 When any element of due process is missing during a criminal prosecution, the fairness and constitutionality of the state’s attempt to deprive an individual of their freedom has been compromised.
-A defendant whose due process rights have been violated can challenge the prosecution on those grounds and potentially have the charges thrown out.
+A defendant whose rights have been violated can challenge the prosecution on those grounds and potentially have the charges thrown out.
 Having an experienced criminal defense lawyer who understands the complexities of due process and who will aggressively protect your constitutional rights can be of critical importance when you’ve been charged with a crime.

 Tips to Protect Your Due Process Rights

 Because of the complexities of any criminal matter involving your civil liberties, some tips may help you handle possible due process violations and preserve your rights.

 - If you are or believe you are under investigation, recognize that you do have rights even before an arrest.

 - Do not provide police with any information that is not specifically indicated by a search warrant.

 - Never consent to a search of your home or business without a warrant.